Retro Motors Feature – Motorcycles

 Jack gets involved in a financial battle between a bank and a hot dog business, ran by a family friend.
 After hacking the bank with his best friend Bo, they attempt to stop the demolition of said hot dog business by disrupting the bulldozing with a pie fight, enlisting the help of his little league team.
 I won’t spoil the ending but in a nutshell the kid and the dirt bike win and the hot dogs are ok.
 A dirt bike was now a childhood dream, yet the YZ-80 was not a street legal machine here in the UK, unless you modified it.

 In the early nineties a young man and a robot father figure ran from another man with knives for arms in Terminator 2.
 Although quite obviously Arnie was a thorough badass in the film, I couldn’t help but admire the rebel without a cause, John Conner, on his stripped down Honda XR complete with a ginger carrying a ghetto blaster.
-The Terminator 2 bike chase is to bikers what Bullitt is to car lovers and if you have no clue what either of these things are, go walk in the sea.
+The Terminator 2 bike chase is to bikers what Bullitt is to car lovers and if you have no clue what either of these things are, get in the sea.

 The Honda XR however, didn’t sound like it would have in real life, the bike was dubbed with the 2 stroke engine to perhaps further accentuate the dichotomy between the brutal black truck on Johns tail and Arnie on the thundering Harley Davidson.
 Legally I could only ride small capacity machines until I was 21.
 So dirt bikes were my preferred mode of transport until that time came.